plentymarkets/docs-raw/plentyInterface/Order.md

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$data</td>
         <td>The order item date data.
-The properties that are required to create an order can be found in the OrderItemDate model.</td>
+The properties that are required to create or update an order can be found in the OrderItemDate model.</td>
     </tr>
 </table>